humandecoded/twayback/README.md

     --semaphore-size                                      Specify how many urls from --batch-size you would like to query asyncronously at once.
 Expecting an integer between 1 and 50.
-A larger number number will give you a speed boost but at the risk of errors.
+A larger number will give you a speed boost but at the risk of errors.
 Default = 50

     -from, --fromdate                                     Narrow search for deleted Tweets *archived*